 We are also still emphasizing faithfulness in sharing the gospel.
 Back in August we introduced and emphasized the Three Circles Gospel Presentation.
 Here is a link to that meeting.
 We also have a handout available, 3 Circles Outline, to further equip you and your group to share Jesus with others.
-If you need more ideas on how do this, click here for a blog with suggestions on continually equipping your group.
+If you need more ideas on how to do this, click here for a blog with suggestions on continually equipping your group.

 Brook Hills Small Group Guide is a document we publish weekly based on the sermon.
 It allows groups to dig deeper into learning how to apply the sermon to everyday life.
 Once on the This Week Page, click the blue "Downloads" button to see the "Small Group Guide" link.
 Looking Last Minute?
 You can find guides from previous weeks attached to the Sermon Archives.

 The BH Small Groups Library is a collection of hard copy resources available to any leader and listed as an online library.
 Simply search for the book, DVD, or CD desired and submit a hold on the resource.
 A member of the Small Groups team will reach out, reserve the resource and connect with you to get the resource into your hands.
 Let the team member know how long you would like the resource and return it to them when it's time!

 RightNow Media is the Netflix of Bible study, through which you can instantly stream biblical teaching to your Small Group.
 Right Now Media contains over 10,000 videos.
 The church has purchased access for our members and Small Groups.
 Just visit rightnowmedia.org to check it out.
 If you need a membership, just email Jay Gordon for a free membership.
 Also: Intro Video - Access Request

 Books are a key way to train leaders to teach and equip our groups.
 New leaders and continuing leaders will benefit from these two reads: Bold Moves, by Craig Etheredge and Real Life Discipleship, by Jim Putman.